gladstone-institutes/scRNA-seq_shiny_app_dashboard/README.md

 ## scRNA-seq_shiny_app_dashboard

 This is a generic app that can be used for visualizing single-cell RNA-seq data.
 This app uses data stored as Seurat objects in a .RDS file.
-The demo app can be found at Demo: https://gladstone-bioinformatics.shinyapps.io/scrna-seq-dashboard-demo/.
+The demo app can be found at https://gladstone-bioinformatics.shinyapps.io/scrna-seq-dashboard-demo/.

 Below are some recommendations to customize this app for another dataset.